 IT and security teams looking to install new access control hardware choose wireless locks for various reasons.
-These reasons include arming hard-to-wire locations, reducing installation times and costs and needing fewer components.
+These reasons include arming hard-to-wire locations, reducing installation time and requiring fewer components.

 Generally, electronic locks come in two types:

-- POE Locks- Power and data is carried to the lock via an ethernet cable.
+- POE (Power over Ethernet) Locks– Power and data are carried to the lock via an ethernet cable.

 - Wireless Locks– Operate on batteries.
 Data is carried wirelessly from the internet router to the lock.